FernandoMelgar/notes/HUB ° Citizenship - Social and Political Practices.md

 ## Citizenship values
 - **Values of participation.** Include a view of problems as their own to help resolve.
 Citizens are motivated to make a difference and take action.
 Perseverance, cooperation, inclusion and fairness.
 Always the interest of common good.
 Obtaining justice and equality for everyone.
-- **Values of the individual.** Behave morally and ethically towards others.
+- **Values of the individual.** ==Behave morally and ethically towards others==.
 Understand their values and challenge.
 Integrity, honesty, compassion and respect.
 This person is aware of their own values.
-- **Values of the community.** Intention to belong and contribute.
-Shared understanding, agreed values and principles.
-Responsibility, tolerance and solidarity.
+- **Values of the community.** Intention to belong and contribute. ==Shared understanding, agreed values and principles.== Responsibility, tolerance and solidarity.

+**Core values to citizenship.**
+- Purpose.
+- Freedom.
+- Money.
+- Home.
+- Help.
+- Life.
+- Love.

+## Dimensions to citizenship practice
+- **Political.** Political citizenship is a membership in a political community, carrying with it the rights and obligations to participate in the government of that community.
+It Includes the Rule of Law and legality.
+- **Economic.** Economic citizenship represents the economic contributions to become a citizen and the influence: inequalities and unequal representation of socioeconomic classes.
+It includes poverty indexes, investment, salaries, employment and distribution of wealth.
+- **Social.** Social citizenship provides welfare benefits such as those linked to health and social care.
+It focuses on the expansion of public services and relates to education and environment.
+- **Cultural.** Cultural citizenship psychologically and ideologically connects members within a community through a sense of common belonging and shared experiences of daily life.
+It includes immigrants, people from different religions and beliefs, and ethnicity (indigenous communities).